 - The applicants can be admitted to the studies by an aptitude examination according to § 9 »Additional examination for applicants without Allgemeine Hochschulreife (university-entrance diploma)« (see authorization regulation § 9)

-- 4. Entrance examination
+- 4. Admission exams

-The entrance examination takes place as a three-day workshop.
+In general, the admission exams take place as a three-day workshop.

 The invited applicants should be available the whole weekend.